MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 ______

-Scalar data has no means to be displayed directly, the data store numbers that can be used to drive other type of data.
-We are only interested by the original value of these numbers and as such this kind of data **must never be altered by color-transformations.**
+Scalar data has no means to be displayed directly, the data store numbers that can be used to drive other types of data.
+We are only interested in the original value of these numbers and as such this kind of data **must never be altered by color-transformations.**